Nagakirthi/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_01_organization_setup.md

 1. Log into your Microsoft 365 tenant using the credentials for the tenant located on the **Resources** tab above.

-1. If needed, change the environment to **Microsoft Cloud for Sustainability Trial** on the top bar.
+1. If needed, change the environment to your trial on the top bar.

-1. Open the **Sustainability Manager** Application under Apps from the left navigation pane.
+1. Open the **Sustainability Manager** Application under Apps from the left navigation pane by clicking on Play button.

 You will land on the **Home** page for Microsoft Sustainability Manager.